blockchainofthings/Catenis-API-Docs/source/includes/retrieve_message_container.md

 ## Retrieve Message Container

-Gets information about the place where a previously recorded message &mdash; either logged or sent &mdash; is actually stored.
+Gets information about the place where a previously recorded message — either logged or sent — is actually stored.

 <aside class="notice">